Loyola University Chicago

 Social determinants of health, comparative health systems, global health initiatives and their effects on health outcomes are addressed.
 Students examine current issues impacting global population health and improvements in care locally and worldwide.
 Roles of governmental, institutional and corporate organizations in financing, governing and delivering worldwide healthcare are studied.

-Interdisciplinary Option: Bioethics, Global Studies, Bioethics, Global Studies
+Interdisciplinary Option: Bioethics, Global Studies

 This course satisfies the Engaged Learning requirement.